Nothing ruins a story faster than bad dialogue.

 The tip of dialogue’s iceberg is the explicit subject.
 The hidden part of that iceberg—that’s the subtext.

 Subtext is what’s left unsaid.
-The dynamics and secrets beneath the surface, the shared history, the old grudges.
+The secrets beneath the surface, the shared history, the old grudges.

 Guess what?
 The best scenes of dialogue are never just about the explicit subject.